Hotels in Sioux City, Iowa

 avid hotel Sioux City - Downtown by IHG

-- Free breakfast eliminates one less meal to coordinate in unfamiliar territory
+- Complimentary breakfast eliminates one meal decision in an unfamiliar town

 Hilton Garden Inn Sioux City Riverfront